NovelPad

 How to Write a Fantasy Novel: The Often Neglected Details

-You sit down to write.
+You sit down to write a fantasy story.
 You know what’s supposed to happen in the first chapter.
 But you don’t know how you should write it to convey the feeling you’re going for.

 Do you start with dialogue?